meet our team

 Joshua leads the Sounds of the Ocean team as a California based environmental conservationist, multi-instrumentalist and wellness producer.
 He believes that in our fast-paced modern world, it is critical to slow our minds down and drop into our hearts to create authentic connection and live our true purpose.
 Joshua has shared his experience with sound as a meditative tool in the United States, Australia, Bali, Portugal, Indonesia, Poland and India.

-In 2020, Joshua's work was accepted as part of the International Year of Sound as presented by the Acoustical Society of America.
+In 2020, Joshua's work was accepted as part of the International Year of Sound as mobilized by the International Commission for Acoustics.
 He has appeared at the NAMM Show, Bhakti Fest, Disclosure Fest and has participated in over 200 workshops at iconic venues such as UCLA, Grace Cathedral and Burning Man.
 Joshua strives to reduce stress in people's lives by building connection back to the natural world through sound.
 He is driven by passion to raise environmental awareness by curating immersive sound and visual experiences in support of ocean conservation work around the world.

 John Ryan leads research and public outreach for the Ocean Soundscape project at Monterey Bay Aquarium Research Institute (MBARI), the source of recordings for Sounds of the Ocean.
 He received a PhD degree in biological oceanography from the University of Rhode Island in 1998.
 John’s graduate research focused on phytoplankton ecology in the northwestern Atlantic and was supported by a fellowship from the Office of Naval Research.
 He began a postdoctoral fellowship at MBARI in fall 1998, during which he was awarded a NASA New Investigator grant.
 Now a Senior Research Specialist at MBARI, John is focused on the ecology of oceanic life -- from microscopic plankton to great whales.